vivshankar/ibm-verify-assets/phishing_protection_for_oauth_device_flow/index.md

 ## The attack

-With the use of a public OAuth 2.0 client, it is safe to assume the `client_id` has been stolen.
+With the use of a public OAuth 2.0 client, it is safe to assume the `client_id` is known to the attacker.
 Thus, the adversary can make the API call to the `device_authorization` endpoint to obtain a valid set of codes and the `verification_uri_complete`.
 Now consider that the adversary uses standard phishing techniques - a legitimate looking email etc. - to pass along the verification URI to the user.
 When the user completes the authorization flow, the adversary now has a legitimate access token that can be used to access protected resources.

 Notice here that the user may use the strongest form of authentication and is still prone to this form of an attack.